Hwange National Park

 Hwange National Park (formerly Wankie Game Reserve) is the largest natural reserve in Zimbabwe.
-It is around 14,600 sq km in area.
+It measures around 14600 km2 in area.
 It lies in the northwest of the country, just off the main road between Bulawayo and Victoria Falls.
 The nearest town is Dete.
+Founded in 1928, the park hosts over 100 mammal and 400 bird species.

 History

 Hwange National Park was founded in 1928.

 It is considered for inclusion in the five-nation Kavango - Zambezi Transfrontier Conservation Area.

 Poaching incidents

 In 2011, nine elephants, five lions and two buffaloes were killed by poachers.

 In October 2013 it was discovered that poachers killed a large number of African elephants with cyanide after poisoning their waterhole.
 Conservationists have claimed the incident to be the largest illegal killing of animals in Southern Africa in 25 years.
 Two aerial surveys were carried to determine the extent of the deaths, and 19 carcasses were identified in the first survey and a further 84 carcasses in the second survey.
 Three of the poachers were caught, arrested, tried, convicted and sentenced.
 All royal game and elephant poaching offences now have a mandatory 9-year sentence and the supply chain is also targeted.